satyamions/Satyamions/README.md

 ## Skill Set :muscle:

-These are some of the major technologies that I use or have worked on in the past:

 | Frontend | Backend | Database | Cloud | Tools |
 | :---: | :---: | :---: | :---: | :---: |
 | HTML5 | Python | SQL | Google Cloud | VS Code |